-- 6.1 Examples of acts of misconduct, which are likely to lead to formal action being taken are given in the Toolkit. - 6.2 Types of offences that are deemed to constitute gross misconduct and are likely to lead to dismissal without notice, or pay in lieu of notice are listed in the Toolkit.
+- 6.1 Examples of acts of misconduct, which are likely to lead to formal action being taken are given in the Toolkit. - 6.2 Types of offences that are deemed to constitute gross misconduct and are likely to lead to dismissal without notice are listed in the Toolkit.
 The list is not exhaustive and is intended to give only an indication of the nature and type of offence, which will warrant dismissal without notice or pay in lieu of notice.

-7. CASES OF ALLEGED CRIMINAL ACTIVITY
+7. CASES OF ALLEGED CRIMINAL ACTIVITY AND SAFEGUARDING ALLEGATIONS

+Any allegation that needs reporting to the LADO (see the four allegation criteria in KCSiE part 4) should be done as soon as possible and within 24 hours.
+It is of note that not all allegations are criminal and not all criminal activity should be deemed as an allegation.
-7.1 Buckinghamshire Council reserves the right to suspend any internal investigation pending a police investigation.

-7.2 If the allegation involves suspected harm to children or adults who have care and support needs, the guidance in Appendix 1 "Managing Concerns or Allegations against Staff Working with Children or Adults who have Care and Support Needs" must take precedence over this policy and procedure.

-7.3 If the allegation involves suspected serious financial irregularity or fraud, the Director of Finance and Assets must be informed.
+- 7.1 The School / Buckinghamshire Council reserves the right to suspend any internal investigation pending the outcome of a police investigation. - 7.2 If the behaviour or activity of concern meets the allegation criteria, "Managing Concerns or Allegations against Staff Working with Children or Adults who have Care and Support Needs" must take precedence over this policy and procedure. - 7.3 If the allegation involves suspected serious financial irregularity or fraud, the Director who deals with school's Finance and Assets of Buckinghamshire Council must be informed.